 - Charge your $40 train ticket anywhere in the world to your Capital One Card, then erase it using 4,000 Venture Miles

 - Book a tour or excursion through Viator or Airbnb Experiences, then use Venture Miles to cover the cost

 The list goes on and on.
-Needless to say, there’s a ton of flexibility and ease when using Purchase Eraser.
+Needless to say, there's a ton of flexibility and ease when using miles to cover travel purchases.

 Level Up Using Capital One Transfer Partners

 For years, the beauty of Capital One Miles has been their simplicity.
 Charge a flight to your Capital One card, then go back and cover the cost using miles.

 But if you want to get more value from your Venture miles, you'll want to look into Capital One transfer partners.